Shopping Cart

 What is Muscat Wine?

-Characteristics and Flavor Profile
+Characteristics and Flavour Profile

 Muscat wine is celebrated for its aromatic qualities.
 It often has floral notes reminiscent of orange blossom, rose, and elderflower, as well as tropical fruit flavours such as lychee, apricot, and peach.
 Depending on the variety and winemaking process, Muscat wines can range in colour from pale straw to deep golden hues and offer varying levels of sweetness, from dry to intensely sweet.

-Types of Muscat Wine
+Muscat Wine Types

 -Dry Muscat